Melbourne CBD Reveal: A Chic Apartment for a Deserving Client

 From the moment we met, she was on-board with my ideas; to take what was a darker, heavy space and transform it into a light-filled escape.
 Something that felt chic and modern, but with a feminine sense of timelessness.
 I’m so happy with this result for a number of reasons.
 But mainly because I got to make some dramatic changes and the difference is major.

-Let me walk you through the two main areas I rejuvenated in this apartment, and I’ll share some tips and product suppliers along the way.
+Let me walk you through the three main areas I rejuvenated in this apartment, and I’ll share some tips and product suppliers along the way.

 A Chic City Apartment, with Feminine Vibes